Kamjam21xx/KameronsRenderEngine/README.md

 	x added gamma slider and uniform
-	x added DualFrameBuffer class ..... might be a bad call, but it keeps the standard FrameBuffer class easy to use and simple, as well as other things x implement GUI for changing multisampling and for turning on and off v-sync
+	x added DualFrameBuffer class ..... might be a bad call, but it keeps the standard FrameBuffer class easy to use and simple, as well as other things x implement GUI for changing multisampling and for turning on and off v-sync x change default camera direction and position x add pass by reference to shader setters

 	//////////   D   O   N   T      F   O   R   G   E   T   //////////////////////////////////////////////////
 	//////////////////////////////////////////////////////////////////////////////////////////////////////////